gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 to be as they are,
 and you will have a tranquil flow of life."*

-This sentence —
+This sentence,
-perhaps the most concentrated statement of Stoic practice — is either the most liberating thing you have ever read, or the most infuriating.
+perhaps the most concentrated statement of Stoic practice, is either the most liberating thing you have ever read, or the most infuriating.